sampsyo/cs6120/content/blog/2019-09-25-vril-vector-bril/index.md

 CFG for scalar array operation  | CFG for vector array operation :-------------------------:|:-------------------------:
 <img src="array_scalar_nv.png" style="width: 100%"> | <img src="array_vector_nv.png" style="width: 100%">

+As underscored in the code inspection, array initialization overhead is sizable which requires many lines of code.
+However, scalar arrays allow concise representation of the computation albeit with an overhead in dynamic instructions.
+Using vector operations in arrays reduces these dynamic instructions by reducing the number of loop iterations (reflected as less hop counts), i.e. doing more computations with one instruction.

 Conclusion
 --------------------------------------